martonperei/starship.fish/README.md

 # starship.fish
-Improved hooks for starship for Fish shell, with transient prompt.
+Simplified hooks for starship for Fish shell, with transient prompt.

 ## Installation